Hospital Quality Improvement Contractors (HQIC)

 Louisiana Alliance for Patient Safety (LAPS) Patient Safety Organization (PSO)

-The Louisiana Alliance for Patient Safety (LAPS) Patient Safety Organization (PSO) is an affiliate of the Louisiana Hospital Association and is a federally-listed Patient Safety Organization with the Agency for Healthcare Research and Quality.
+The Louisiana Alliance for Patient Safety (LAPS) Patient Safety Organization (PSO) is an affiliate of the and is a federally-listed Patient Safety Organization with the Agency for Healthcare Research and Quality.
 PSOs encourage clinicians and healthcare organizations to voluntarily report and share quality and patient-safety information without fear of legal discovery.
 PSOs help healthcare professionals learn from data on patient-safety events to prevent them from happening in the future.

 Louisiana Surgical Quality Collaborative (LaSQC)